 Who would actually go so far as to fake lab results?

-The general population would tell you that no one would and if anyone ever did, they should be fired.
+The general population would tell you that no one would.
+They would also tell you that if anyone ever did, their employer should fire them.
 Well, the pattern exists at the Texas Department of Public Safety.
-This is not the first time a Texas DPS analyst has been caught faking results or “dry labbing” (reporting results for tests that you did not do).
-The previous analyst was not fired.
+This is not the first time Texas DPS caught an analyst faking results or “dry labbing” (reporting results for unperformed tests).
+The Department did not fire the previous analyst.
 Neither was Ms. Romero (she resigned).
-Another Texas DPS analyst was caught switching results (these things can accidentally happen, the important thing is to get it right and catch it).
+Texas DPS caught another analyst switching results.
+Though these things can accidentally happen, the important thing is to get it right and catch it.
 Questions arose as to this analyst’s truthfulness when questioned about the incident under oath in a court of law.
 Texas DPS decided to move this analyst to a different part of the state rather than have him continue to do blood tests in the Texas DPS Garland laboratory.

-What should happen when misconduct is found in forensic testing?
+What should happen after finding misconduct in forensic testing?